-The Construction Industry Advancement Fund (CIAF) and the Fund for Construction Industry for Advancement (FCIA) collectively funded more than $3.2 million in grants supporting a wide range of programs and projects sponsored by a number of highly respected, industry-related organizations.
-Through the end of 2015, CIAF has awarded grants in excess of $25 million; and FCIA in excess of $45 million, for a collective distribution of nearly $70 million.
+During the calendar year of 2019, the Construction Industry Advancement Fund (CIAF) and the Fund for Construction Industry for Advancement (FCIA) collectively funded more than $3.8 million in grants supporting a wide range of programs and projects sponsored by a number of highly respected, industry-related organizations.
+Since inception of these two funds more than $75 million in grants have been awarded through the end of 2019.

 CIAF commenced operations on September 19, 1972, and FCIA on September 28, 1977.
 The Funds are established and operate under Trust Agreements adopted by four sponsoring Associations: Associated General Contractors of California, Inc. (AGC); Building Industry Association of Southern California (BIA); Engineering Contractors Association (ECA); and the Southern California Contractors Association (SCCA).

 CIAF and FCIA collect contributions from several hundred contractors in the eleven-county area of Southern California, comprised of Imperial, Inyo, Kern, Los Angeles, Mono, Orange, Riverside, Santa Barbara, San Bernardino, San Luis Obispo, and Ventura Counties in accordance with collective bargaining agreements.
 In the case of CIAF, contributions are received from employers through the United Brotherhood of Carpenters and Joiners of America.
 Affiliates of the Operative Plasterers and Cement Masons International Association, the International Union of Operating Engineers, the Laborers International Union of North America, and the International Brotherhood of Teamsters, Chauffeurs, Warehousemen and Helpers of America provide financing for FCIA.